 Every great entrepreneur has a vision in their mind that germinates and grows into something more than they ever thought possible.
 They work hard to achieve the goals they have set for themselves.
 Obstacles arise, but are dealt with as a matter of course.
 True entrepreneurs keep their eye on the prize and follow an important mantra: if I do the right things consistently, over time, I will succeed.

-Terrie Wheeler, MBC is the founder and president of Professional Services Marketing, LLC (PSM).
+Terrie Wheeler, MBC is the founder and president of PSM Marketing (PSM).
 Terrie has spent the last 25 years as an in-house marketing director, marketing consultant and marketing coach to lawyers and law firms.
 As a successful entrepreneur herself, Terrie enjoys helping her legal industry clients’ master entrepreneurial best practices.
 If you have a marketing question, schedule a call with Terrie now.